peteroupc/peteroupc.github.io/exporand.md

 5. If the result of **InShape** is _YES_, then the current box was accepted.
 If the box is accepted this way, then at this point, _c1_, _c2_, etc., will each store the _d_ digits of a coordinate in the shape, expressed as a number in the interval \[0, 1\], or more precisely, a range of numbers.
 (For example, if _base_ is 10, _d_ is 3, and _c1_ is 342, then the first coordinate is 0.342..., or more precisely, a number in the interval \[0.342, 0.343\].)
 In this case, do the following:
     1. For each coordinate (_c1_, ..., _cN_), transfer that coordinate's least significant digits to the corresponding PSRN's fractional part.
 The variable _d_ tells how many digits to transfer to each PSRN this way.
 Then, for each coordinate (_c1_, ..., _cN_), set the corresponding PSRN's integer part to floor(_cX_/_base_<sup>_d_</sup>), where _cX_ is that coordinate.
 (For example, if _base_ is 10, _d_ is 3, and _c1_ is 7342, set _p1_'s fractional part to \[3, 4, 2\] and _p1_'s integer part to 7.)
     2. For each PSRN (_p1_, ..., _pN_), optionally fill that PSRN with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**).
-    3. For each PSRN, optionally do the following: Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), set that PSRN's sign to negative.
+    3. For each PSRN, optionally do the following: Generate 1 or 0 with equal probability.
+If 1 was generated this way, set that PSRN's sign to negative.
 (This will result in a symmetric shape in the corresponding dimension.
 This step can be done for some PSRNs and not others.)
     4. Return the PSRNs _p1_, ..., _pN_, in that order.
 6. If the result of **InShape** is _NO_, then the current box lies outside the shape and is rejected.
 In this case, go to step 2.
 7. If the result of **InShape** is _MAYBE_, it is not known whether the current box lies fully inside or fully outside the shape, so multiply _S_ by _base_, then add 1 to _d_, then go to step 3.